 “... for the purpose of promoting lectures in explanation and defence of the Christian Religion and with a view to removing difficulties widely felt in the way of faith in God and to demonstrate the reasonableness of theistic faith.”

-In addition, Sir Alex expressed a preference for the lecturers ‘being proficient in some branch of science or scholarship and preferably lay, with a gift for popular exposition’.
-There are now over 30 Montgomery Trust Lecturers, who each offer up to 3 lecture titles and themes to choose from.
+In addition, he expressed a preference for the lecturers ‘being proficient in some branch of science or scholarship and preferably lay, with a gift for popular exposition’.
+There are now over 30 Montgomery Trust Lecturers, who each offer up to three lecture titles and themes to choose from.

 Three advisers oversee the programme:

 The Revd Canon Professor Richard Burridge FKC – Dean of King’s College, London

 The Very Revd Dr John Hall – Dean of Westminster